Ayfri/AyBreak/README.md

 AyBreak is a simple breakout game made in Windows Forms and C#.
 It has been made as a school project for Ynov in about 2 weeks.
 It has been chosen between 6 different projects like platformer, pong, etc, and I chose to make a breakout game because I thought it would be the funniest to make and the most interesting to do.

+### Theme

+There are no real theme in the game, but I tried to make it as simple as possible, with a simple background and a simple design.
+I created my own ball sprite and used powerups sprites from another game LBreakout HD, some are unused in the game.

 ### Main objectives